jianhanghuang/MED5018/README.md

 ## MED5018_Group1
 This is the final project of the first group of MED5018 in Southern University of Science and Technology.The group members include Hunchun Lin, He Yifei, Cao Yingyin, Feng Jianzheng and He Yanan.
 ## Project Overview
-Using the CDS fasta files, we calculate and compare codon frequencies for all species with public data ,explored the preferences in codon usage and find patterns.
+Using the CDS fasta files, we calculate and compare codon frequencies for all species with public data, explored the preferences in codon usage and find patterns.

 ## library
 * pandas